gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/install.md

 recommend to avoid the distribution binary and install at least the LTS package from Node.js.

+> Warning for Windows users: binary packages are .zip files containing .exe files; some aggressive antivirus programs may quarantine those files, or even modify the content of the archives, thus changing the checksum and thus preventing the packages to be installed; either configure or temporarily disable the antivirus if necessary.

 Currently `xpm` is not mandatory, but it is a useful addition since it provides a convenient way to install and later upgrade the ARM and RISC-V toolchains, OpenOCD, QEMU and the Windows Build Tools.

 ## Toolchain(s)